Ferry travel and island hopping in Ibiza

 Traveling by ferry from Ibiza

-Ibiza is one of the top destinations in the world for island hopping.
+Ibiza is one of the top destinations for island hopping in the world.
 You can travel to Mallorca and Formentera throughout the year, and continue your ferry journey in the Balearics from there.
-What is more, there are regular ferries from Ibiza to some of the most important ports of mainland Spain.
+Moreover, there are regular ferries departing from Ibiza to some of the most important ports of mainland Spain.

 Below, you can find more details about popular routes from the ports of Ibiza.